-There is no room for reason in many toddler behaviors, and they can be fighting their diaper change for any number of reasons.
+There is no room for reason in many toddler behaviors, and they can fight their diaper change for many reasons.

-They can be tired, hungry, cold, hot, mad, and a range of any other emotions.
+They can be tired, hungry, cold, hot, mad, and many other emotions.

 They may decide they no longer need diapers, or the diapers are too diaper-y.
 Whatever the reason is, the only consistency is that your toddler will find something to complain about.